Suburban League: Expansion and reorganization

 Cloverleaf departed for the PTC and Green to the Federal League after the 2014–15 season.
 Beginning in the 2015–16 season, nine new schools began Suburban League play along with the remaining six schools, with Barberton, Hudson, and Twinsburg returning to the league, and Aurora, Brecksville–Broadview Heights, Cuyahoga Falls, Kent Roosevelt, North Royalton, and Stow–Munroe Falls joining the league.
 With the influx of new members, membership rose to 15 schools and was divided into two conferences based on enrollment, with the eight larger schools in the National Conference and the seven smaller schools in the American Conference.
 In 2019, the league announced that beginning in 2021, Cuyahoga Falls would move to the American Conference, in spite of Cuyahoga Falls having one of the largest enrollments in the league.
 The switch was requested by Cuyahoga Falls in hopes of being more competitive.

 After several years of trying to add a 16th member, the league announced in September 2022 that Solon High School would be joining for the 2023–24 school year in all sports, pending approval from the Greater Cleveland Conference (GCC).
 GCC members approved Solon's departure for 2023–24 for all sports except football, citing difficulty in scheduling with seven teams.
 Solon began Suburban League competition as part of the National Conference in all sports except football in August 2023, with football joining in 2024.

 Several membership changes were announced in late 2024 that are scheduled to take effect beginning with the 2026–27 school year.
-Cuyahoga Falls, Kent Roosevelt, and Tallmadge announced in October that they intend to leave the Suburban League after the 2026–27 school year and join the Metro Athletic Conference, pending the approval of their respective boards of education.
-In turn, Kenston High School, Mayfield High School, and Medina High School announced plans in November to join the Suburban in 2026, pending board approval, with Kenston and Mayfield competing in the American Conference and Medina in the National Conference.
+Cuyahoga Falls, Kent Roosevelt, and Tallmadge announced in October that they intend to leave the Suburban League and join the Metro Athletic Conference after the 2026–27 school year.
+This was later changed to the end of the 2025–26 school year.
+In turn, Kenston High School, Mayfield High School, and Medina High School announced plans in November to join the Suburban in 2026, with Kenston and Mayfield competing in the American Conference and Medina in the National Conference.